"""The core state representation.

 state (SimState): The SimState to modify

-pop_indices (list[int] | torch.Tensor): The batch indices to extract and remove
+pop_indices (list[int] | torch.Tensor): The system indices to extract and remove

 Returns: